resterampeberlin/rr_ArduinoUtils/README.md

 The last two points are only applicable if you build a library.
 For a project you should set those values in `Doxyfile`

+Run the following command to create the documntation

+        pio run -t doc

 # Create a PlatformIO library and package it

+Run the following command to create a `.tar.gz` library

+        pio run -t package

+This command will ensure that the current git tag is set as `version`in `library.json`

 # Documentation